-Officially a Christian celebration dating back centuries, Fasnacht derives its name from "das Fasten", meaning "the fasting period" or "Lent".
+It is the Swiss version of Mardy Gras - a Christian celebration dating back centuries.
 Traditionally, a week before Ash Wednesday or at the beginning of Lent, many Swiss cities celebrate Fasnacht as a "last chance" to eat and be merry before the fasting weeks that follow.
 It is less about flaunting your looks, and more about flaunting your creativity.
 So, many come masked in their own creations.

 Where to go for Fasnacht?